MAP Information for Parents

 Teach your child to turn questions into statements.
 The child may underline the question words as described above, and then turn each part of the item into a statement.
 For example, the question, "Why did the main character play with the ball?" could be rephrased as "The main character played with the ball because ..."
 This practice allows the child to phrase the question in a way that makes the most sense to him.
 He is then ready to read the passage and look for answers.

-Tip #10: What can a parent or guardian do to ensure successful assessment for their student?
+Tip #9: What can a parent or guardian do to help on test day?

 - Be aware of the testing schedule.